shivgarg1054/password-validation/README.md

 <h2>Change password function<h2>

-<p>This change password function will just return True or False back to function caller to inform the caller whether the password can be changed successfully or not.</p>
+This change password function will just return True or False back to function caller to inform the caller whether the password can be changed successfully or not.

 <h2>USAGE</h2>